Lost Flight: Production

 Capt.
 J.S.
 Solomon from Trans World Airlines (TWA) was the technical advisor on the film.
 A Boeing 707-138B N790SA on lease from Standard Airways served as the airliner in the film painted in the fictional Trans-Pacific livery.
 Location shooting at Honolulu Airport in Hawaii showed the movie stand-in being fueled and loaded while surrounded by JAL and United DC-8s and Pan American 707s.
 Most of the principal photography dealing with the stranded passengers and crew was filmed on Kauai.

 On November 23, 1968, the last day of shooting, Billy Dee Williams married model and actress Marlene Clark on the set in Kauai.
 The couple wanted to get married right away, and since the company was due to wrap production and return to Honolulu at the end of the day that Saturday, Producer Paul Donnelly decided to spring into action and make the wedding happen.
 He ordered loads of flowers, secured a white lace mini wedding gown for the bride, and even found a bible for them in one of the survival kits supplied with the various life rafts used in the film.
 As the Rev. Harold Starks of Kauai was serving as an extra in the film, he volunteered to officiate.
 Hanalei Plantation musicians performed the wedding march, and the ceremony was performed in Haena Dry Cave on the island of Kauai (which served as the primary shelter for the story's characters throughout the latter half of the film) with Lloyd Bridges serving as best man, actress Nina Seaton as maid of honor, and Paul Donnelly giving the bride away.

 Reception

 Destined for mainly television broadcast in 1969 on NBC, Lost Flight was re-broadcast in dubbed versions in Brazil, France and West Germany.
+The film also had a limited release on the U.S. Armed Forces overseas movie theater circuit.
 Despite the limited theatrical release of Lost Flight in Australia in 1970, the 1971 New York release, bundled with then current One More Train to Rob (1971) triggered a review in The New York Times by Roger Greenspun, who noted that the similarities to other "lost" genre films in that the "concept about a group of people lost on an uncharted island who are forced to carve out their own civilization..." approximates other efforts.
 His further critical review effused over a "lost" gem, "...it is a reasonably entertaining, well-paced, technically ambitious movie that receives great assistance from its performers—notably Lloyd Bridges (the pilot) for good, Ralph Meeker (the businessman) for evil, and Anne Francis (the mistress) for marriage and the family."